“There are no passengers on spaceship earth. We are all crew” Marshall McLuhan

 Our working definition of “sustainability” is meeting our own needs without compromising the ability of future generations to meet their own needs.
 Sustainability, in this sense, suggests that human communities must be designed and realigned so that humanity’s “way of life, technologies, and social institutions honour, support, and cooperate with nature’s ability to sustain life” (Capra, 1999).

-It is our believe that we can facilitate a sustainability program for Orillia, building on the corporate plan, the emerging strategic plan and previous environmental achievements under the City Council umbrella that will contribute to:
+It is our belief that we can facilitate a sustainability program for Orillia, building on the corporate plan, the emerging strategic plan and previous environmental achievements under the City Council umbrella that will contribute to:

 To achieve the Outcomes, Sustainable Orillia has developed a number of Strategies.
 These strategies will evolve as Sustainability Orillia learns, grows and itself evolves :